 The second reason is that this type of fire burns slowly.

-A slower fire is better for evenly cooking your food.
+A slower fire is better for evenly cooking your food or catch.

-However, log cabin fires can be tough to get started.
+However, this type of fire can be tough to get started.

 You can overcome this by building a teepee fire in the middle and then building a log cabin around it.